You Have Validated Your VLS-TS, Now What?

 Good News Or…?

-To be honest, I found this really surprising because I figured all organisms would be in vacation as is customary in August.
+I found this really surprising because I figured all organisms would be in vacation as is customary in August.
 As well, they gave me less than 2 weeks’ notice, which, for something obligatory, I find a bit ludicrous.

-Of course, I was to be moving regions again the 31st of July (I get around, what can I say?), so I had to notify them that I would not be able to make the appointments.
+Of course, I was to be moving regions again the 31st of July (I get around, what can I say?).
+I had to notify them that I would not be able to make the appointments.
 If they were one day after another, I would have gone, but with the cost of trains from Chartres to Troyes being what it is (and to buy a ticket at such short notice), it could not be justified.

 I hope you found this information useful or interesting.